otrv4/otrv4/otrv4.md

 Prekey Message Identifier (INT)
   The 'Prekey Message Identifier' from the Prekey message that was retrieved from the untrusted Prekey Server, as part of the Prekey Ensemble.

-Client Profile Identifier (INT)
-  The 'Client Profile Identifier' from the Client Profile that was retrieved from the untrusted Prekey Server, as part of the Prekey Ensemble.

-Prekey Profile Identifier (INT)
-  The 'Prekey Profile Identifier' from the Prekey Profile that was retrieved from the untrusted Prekey Server, as part of the Prekey Ensemble.

 Auth MAC (MAC)